BridgetteMag/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current working directory
+A script that changes the working directory to the users home directory